-The act's regulatory philosophy encourages parties and their collaborative lawyers to design a collaborative law process through contract that best satisfies their needs and economic circumstances.
-Parties can add additional provisions to their agreements which are not inconsistent with the core features of collaborative law (section 4(b)- the disqualification requirement (section 9, 10 and 11), voluntary disclosure of information (section 12), informed consent (section 14), protection of safety from domestic violence (section 15) and a party's right to terminate a collaborative law process without cause (section 5(d)).
+requirement (section 9, 10 and 11), voluntary disclosure of information (section 12), informed consent (section 14), protection of safety from domestic violence (section 15) and a party's right to terminate a collaborative law process without cause (section 5(d)).
 The act's regulatory philosophy is similar to the regulatory philosophy that animates the Uniform Arbitration Act. ("[A]rbitration is a consensual process in which autonomy of the parties who enter into arbitration agreements should be given primary consideration, so long as their agreements conform to notions of fundamental fairness.
 This approach provides parties with the opportunity in most instances to shape the arbitration process to their own particular needs").
-UNIFORM ARBITRATION ACT Prefatory Note (2000).
+UNIF.
+Arbitration Act Prefatory Note (2000).

 As previously described, collaborative law can be practiced following many different models.
 There are many varieties of participation agreements - some short, some long, some in legalese and some in plain language.
 Some models of collaborative law do not require the parties to hire any additional experts to play any role.
 In other models, collaborative law involves many professionals (e.g., mental health and financial planners) from other disciplines (See EAST BATON ROUGE, LA., UNIF.
 RULES FOR LA.
 DIST.
 CTS tit.
 IV, § 3 (2005); in others, it does not (See CONTRA COSTA, CA., LOCAL CT.
 RULE 12.5 (2007).
-In some models of collaborative law, mental health professionals play roles such as "divorce coach" or "child specialist".
+In some models of collaborative law, mental health professionals play roles such as "divorce coach" or "child specialist."
 Christopher M. Fairman, Growing Pains: Changes in Collaborative Law and the Challenge of Ethics, 30 CAMPBELL L. REV. 237, 270 (2008).
 Neutral experts can be engaged by the parties to do a specific task such as an appraisal or valuation or evaluation of parenting issues.
 Id; Pauline H. Tesler, Collaborative Family Law, the New Lawyer, and Deep Resolution of Divorce-Related Conflicts, 2008 J. DISP.
 RESOL.
-83, 92 {hereinafter Tesler, Deep Resolution].
+83, 92 (2008) [hereinafter Tesler, Deep Resolution].
 Some models of collaborative law encourage parties and collaborative lawyers to mediate disputes and call in a third party neutral for that purpose.
 Tesler, Deep Resolution, supra, 2008 J. DISP.
 RESOL. at 92.

 In the interests of stimulating diversity and continuing experimentation in collaborative law, the act does not regulate in detail how collaborative law should be practiced.
 Each model of collaborative law has different benefits and costs, as do different models of mediation or arbitration.
-See Leonard Riskin, A dispute resolution process which involves more professionals will, for example, cost parties more than one which does not.
+See Leonard L. Riskin, Decisionmaking in Mediation: The New Old Grid and the New New Grid System, 79 Notre Dame L. Rev. 1 (2003); Roger S. Haydock & Jennifer D. Henderson, Arbitration and Judicial Civil Justice: An American Historical Review and a Proposal for a Private/Arbitral and Public/Judicial Partnership, 2 Pepp.
+Disp.
+Resol.
+L.J.
+141 (2002); Edward Brunet, Replacing Folklore Arbitration with a Contract Model of Arbitration, 74 Tul.
+L. Rev. 39 (1999).
+A dispute resolution process which involves more professionals will, for example, cost parties more than one which does not.
 It will also give parties the benefit of access to the expertise of mental health experts and financial planners.
 There is no particular public policy reason a statute should prefer one model of collaborative practice over another, as opposed to promoting the development of collaborative law generally as a dispute resolution option.
-It will be up to parties and the marketplace to determine what model of practice best meets party needs.
+It will be up to parties, collaborative lawyers and the marketplace to determine what model of practice best meets party needs.

-The UCLA and Professional Responsibility of Lawyers

-As previously discussed, bar association ethics opinions have concluded that collaborative lawyers are bound by the same rules of ethics as other lawyers and that the practice of collaborative law is consistent with those rules.
+Legislation and Professional Responsibility Obligations of Lawyers of collaborative law is consistent with those rules.
 To avoid any possible confusion, section 13 of the UCLA explicitly states the act does not change the professional responsibility obligations of collaborative lawyers.